Climbing at Arco and in the Sarca Valley

 depending upon whether the route is bolted.
 This excellent guidebook for big wall rock climbing in

-Arco is in English text and was published in May 2013
+Arco is in English text and is available

 to buy from our shop.